bohaigt86/coursera-angularjs/README.md

   {{ greeting }}
   </div>
   ```
-### Adding Behavior to a Scope Object
+### Adding Behaviour to a Scope Object
-  In order to react to events, we need to add behavior to the scope, by attaching methods to the $scope object.
+  In order to react to events, we need to add behaviour to the scope, by attaching methods to the $scope object.

   The following example uses a Controller to add a method, which doubles a number, to the scope: